 All maintenance activities as well as device operation require wearing neoprene safety gloves included in the Starter Kit.
 Wearing safety gloves is also advised while removing prints from the platform after the smoothing process.
 Observe all safety rules and follow the instructions displayed on the screen.

-Use only dedicated solvents in a concentration above 99% (acetone or butanone [MEK]).
+Only pure acetone and pure butanone (MEK) are supported and safe to use.
+Using other solvents may be dangerous and should not be attempted.
+It will also result in voiding the warranty.
 The solvent tank must be filled using the specially designed set delivered with the device.
 Do not pour solvent directly into the tray inside the device.
 The solvent level must not exceed the MAX mark on the solvent level indicator.
 Containers with solvents must be tightly closed and stored in a specially designated place.
 Do not inhale vapors that remain in the chamber after opening the door.

 Wear safety gloves and glasses while carrying out procedures connected with using solvents and smoothing models.
 The process must be configured according to the type of solvent poured into the tank.
 Once the process is stopped after the solvent has been supplied to the tray, the device starts the condensation procedure.

 3D printed models can only be placed on the glass platform or suspended on the hooks in the grid delivered with the device.
 Smoothing can only be carried out using models printed with dedicated thermoplastics.
 If you smooth several models, keep appropriate distance between them (2-5 cm [0.8-2 in]).
 Do not smooth models that exceed the dimensions of the workspace as it may cause device malfunction.
 Do not smooth the same model more than once as it will have a negative influence on its quality.

 Every unit requires an annual inspection conducted by the Zortrax Authorized Service to keep the ATEX certification valid and ensure safe operation of the device.
 The first service is provided free of charge within one year after the purchase.